damalialutfiani/Quizz-on-codecademy/Learn SQL-Lesson3 Aggregate Functions.md

 d.	**It returns the total amount of downloads – for each genre.**

 7. The *WHERE* clause filters rows, whereas the having clause filter groups.

--	False
+a.
+False

--	**True**
+b.	**True**

 8. What does the following query do?

-SELECT price,
+>	SELECT price,

-	COUNT(*)
+>		COUNT(*)

-FROM menu
+>	FROM menu

-WHERE orders > 50
+>	WHERE orders > 50

-GROUP BY price;
+>	GROUP BY price;

--	It calculates the total number of menu items that have been ordered more than 50 times – sorted by price.
+a.
+It calculates the total number of menu items that have been ordered more than 50 times – sorted by price.

--	**It calculates the total number of menu items that have been ordered more than 50 times – for each price.**
+b.	**It calculates the total number of menu items that have been ordered more than 50 times – for each price.**

--	It calculates the total number of menu items.
+c.
+It calculates the total number of menu items.

--	It calculates the total number of menu items that have been ordered more than 50 times.
+d.
+It calculates the total number of menu items that have been ordered more than 50 times.

 9. Find the error in this code:
 SELECT COUNT(*)
 FROM songs